Bill Wilkie: Early life

 Born at 21 King Street in Perth, Scotland, Wilkie was the youngest of four children (two brothers and two sisters).
 His father, a fiddle player, was a self-employed tailor.
 His mother was a housewife, but during hard times she worked at Paterson's, a music shop in Perth's Methven Street, as a caretaker.
 Wilkie joined her periodically, and sometimes they sat and listened to the practicing musicians in the studios above the shop.

 His mother gave him a mouth organ when he was five years old, and he quickly became an aficionado on it.

-During the Depression of the 1930s, he borrowed an accordion from someone at Scout camp.
+During the Great Depression, he borrowed an accordion from someone at Scout camp.
 After playing it for a while, his mother bought him a used 48-bass Hohner Verdi I.

 Career

 Wilkie began playing mostly by ear, but had occasional lessons with a music teacher.
 By the age of 13, he was organising concerts for himself, and two years later he was playing with Perth-based dance band the Collegians.

 At 16, under the tutelage of Dr Edward Sarafin, he won the accordion class at the 1938 Dundee Music Festival.

 During service with the Royal Air Force in World War II, he formed a concert party and dance band.
 Upon being posted to Tealing, he joined the station's entertainment section as a solo accordionist and found himself doing theatre shows at the garrison.

-He drew the attention of stage director Ralph Reader, creator of the Gang Show, and travelled to India (performing at the Maharaj) and other parts of the British Empire with an ensemble called Just Five, which included Norrie Paramor and a young drummer by the name of Peter Sellers.
+He drew the attention of stage director Ralph Reader, creator of the Gang Show, and travelled to India (performing at the Maharaj) and other parts of the British Empire with an ensemble called Just Five, which included Norrie Paramor and a young drummer, Peter Sellers.
 Sellers and Wilkie (whom Sellers called Tottie Wee, due to Wikie's small stature and love of whisky) became lifelong friends.

 After the war, Wilkie returned and joined Gang No. 6 for a tour of France, Germany, Belgium and the Netherlands.

 After returning to Perth, he began in a sales position at Paterson's.
 He later formed the Bill Wilkie Dance Band and, with his wife, he established a home teaching studio.

 He founded the inaugural All-Scotland Accordion & Fiddle Festival in 1949.
 Its inaugural show was held the following year at Perth City Hall.

 In 1959, he converted a cobblers' shop, wedged between Perth's Canal Crescent and Charterhouse Lane, into Wilkie's Music House, which was very popular over the next fifty years.
 After also having a shop in Perth's James Street and in Dundee, the three were combined into the Canal Crescent location in 1984, initially known as Wilkie's New Music House.

 In 2010, Wilkie was awarded the Hamish Henderson Services to Traditional Music Award by the Scottish Traditional Music Hall of Fame.

 In 2011, he considered moving to smaller premises, but decided instead to retire.
 Wilkie's son-in-law Bill Colburn moved the business online, but it has since ceased trading.